Beautiful Edible Houseplants to Grow for Food and Decor

 Grow Avocado Trees Inside

-Though you can start your tree off by rooting an avocado seed in water, it’s better to purchase a named variety for growing indoors.
+Though you can start your tree by rooting an avocado seed in water, it’s better to purchase a named variety for indoor growing.
 Most avocado trees will reach over forty feet tall, making them unsuitable for the house in the long run.
 However, the miniature variety “Little Cado” can stop growing at 8-10 feet tall.
 That means that if you have a warm, sunny room with a tall ceiling, you could grow indoor avocados.

 Grow Stevia as an Edible Houseplant